SDM-TIB/ckanext-fedorkg/README.md

 FedORKG uses [DeTrusty](https://github.com/SDM-TIB/DeTrusty/) as federated query engine.
 The visual query editor connecting the frontend and DeTrusty is implemented using the JavaScript library [YASGUI](https://github.com/TriplyDB/yasgui).

+## LLM-based Question Answering

+> [!NOTE]
+> This feature is experimental.

+Powered by the LLM `o1-mini`, FedORKG is able to answer natural language questions over the federation by relying on the LLM to translate the question into a SPARQL query.
+Check steps 3 and 4 in the post-install setup on how to configure this feature.

 ## Installation

+Path variables used below:

+- `$CKAN_STORAGE_PATH` (i.e., where CKAN stores files), e.g., `/var/lib/ckan`
+- `$CKAN_INI` (i.e., the CKAN configuration file), e.g., `/etc/ckan/default/ckan.ini`

+### Installing from Source

 As usual for CKAN extensions, you can install `ckanext-fedorkg` as follows: